huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 model = model.to_bettertransformer()
 ```

-Training can then be done as usual.
+Once converted, train the model as usual.